tolgee/tolgee-platform/README.md

 ### Activity log

-See who modified, reviewed or commented on the phrases in your project.
-Clearly.
+See who modified, reviewed or commented on the phrases 📄 in your project, Clearly.

 ### Comment on translations

-Something look off?
+Something looks off?
 Tell others what you would change.
-You can comment every translation on Tolgee platform.
+You can comment every translation on Tolgee platform.It works link tracking changes.

 ### Translation history